Definition schema reference

 |---|---|---|

-contrastTo | string | Pick the color with highest contrast to this color |
+contrastTo | string | Optional.
+Pick the color with highest contrast to this group's selection |

-notEqualTo | string[] | Filter out colors already used by these color groups |
+notEqualTo | string[] | Optional.
+Filter out colors already picked by these groups (up to 64 refs) |

 Color constraints